heloisethero/bicyle_technical_test/README.md

 This code was developed and tested with Python 3.6.5.
 If necessary you need to install Python.

-First you need to install the libraries described in the requirements.txt, for example through pip:
+You should install the libraries described in the requirements.txt, for example through pip:
 ```
 pip install -r requirements.txt
 ```

-To have the figures and the tables corresponding to the first part of the presentation, you need to launch:
+To have the figures and the tables corresponding to the first part of the presentation, you need to run:
 ```
 python ./sample/statistiques_descriptives.py
 ```
 You will see the output files (the graphs and tables from slides 3 to 10) appear in the `output` folder.

-For the figures and the tables corresponding to the second part, this is the command to launch:
+For the figures and the tables corresponding to the second part, this is the command:
 ```
 python ./sample/machine_learning.py
 ```
 You will see the output files (the graphs and tables from slides 15 to 17) appear in the `output` folder.

-To run both scripts at once, you can use this command:
+To run both scripts at once, you can use this:
 ```
 ./main.sh
 ```